tonysyu/tonysyu.pelican/content/pages/research.rst

 ---------------------------------------------------------------------------

-Organic semiconductors are attractive materials for creating flexible, light-weight, and transparent electronic at low costs.
+Organic semiconductors are attractive materials for creating flexible, light-weight, and transparent electronics at low costs.
 In addition, single crystals of the semiconductor increases charge-carrier mobility and can promote nonlinear optical phenomena.